-• All transfers between camps/lodges Starting in Maun and ending in Kasane (or vice versa) • Accommodation with all meals and beverages, (alcoholic and non-alcoholic) as well as daily laundry.
-Alcoholic beverages comprise of South African wines and spirits. • All game-viewing activities that are possible at that camp during that season (mokoro/Okavango boat activities are water level dependant). • Emergency medical evacuation cover (all guests must have their own travel and health insurance).
+- All transfers between camps/lodges Starting in Maun and ending in Kasane (or vice versa) - Accommodation with all meals and beverages, (alcoholic and non-alcoholic) as well as daily laundry.
+Our alcoholic beverages comprise of South African wines and spirits. - All game-viewing activities that are possible at that camp during that season. - Emergency medical evacuation cover (all guests must have their own travel and health insurance).